MarcNo/openshift-home-lab/README.md

 ## What do you get

-* Four RHEL7.3 VMs running in KVM
+* Three RHEL7.3 VMs running in KVM
 * Registered and appropriate subscriptions attached
 * required RPMs installed, including atomic-openshift-installer
 * docker installed and storage configured